The ultimate first-time home buyer’s guide

 Before you start your home search, think carefully about what you want in a home.

 If you don’t know what you’re looking for, you’re going to have a tough time finding it.
-You don’t have to draw up blueprints for your dream house (unless you’re having it built).
-But, you should have a clear idea of what type of home you want.
+You don’t have to draw up blueprints for your dream home (unless you’re having it built).
+You should, however, have a clear idea of what type of home you want.
 Which features are absolute requirements?
 Which features are simply nice-to-haves?

 What type of home?